AI4Bharat/indicnlp.ai4bharat.org/content/pages/samanantar.md

 This data is released under this licensing scheme:

-- We do not own any of the text from which these data has been extracted.
+- We do not own any of the text from which this data has been extracted.
-- We license the actual packaging of these data under the [Creative Commons CC0 license (“no rights reserved”)](http://creativecommons.org/publicdomain/zero/1.0).
+- We license the actual packaging of this data under the [Creative Commons CC0 license (“no rights reserved”)](http://creativecommons.org/publicdomain/zero/1.0).
 - To the extent possible under law,
   <a rel="dct:publisher"
      href="https://indicnlp.ai4bharat.org/samanantar/">